 Ex 12.14 - A committee pays the balance of its credit card.
-That payment is required to be reported on Schedule E and F. A specific vendor, having already been indentified on a previous report on Schedule F as an accrued expense is not reported.
+That payment is required to be reported on Schedule E and F. A specific vendor that was already identified on a previous report on Schedule F as an accrued expense is not reported.